5 Gallon 200 Micron (Fine) EZ-Strainer Insert For 5 gallon Bucket or 5 Gal Pail - 3 Pack Free Shipping

-This pail strainer is perfect for straining unwanted particles from water, thin solvents or any products the need to be particle free.
+This pail strainer is perfect for straining unwanted particles from water, thin solvents or any products they need to be particle-free.
 The strainer is rated at 200 microns with multi-element fine mesh.
 The strainer is easy to use and simply lays on the top of an open head pail in order for you to pour your product through the strainer.
 The strainer rim is made of heavy-duty HDPE (high-density polyethylene) with 28 mil thickness.

 Case Qty: 48

 Description: 200 micron (fine)

 Fits Container: 5 gallon Bucket or 5 Gal Pail

 - Fits Container: 5-gallon plastic or steel pail

 - Thickness: 28 mil

 You May Also Need

 Q & A's